 Statement of Policy in Accordance with the Family Educational Rights and Privacy Act

 Each semester, TMCC publishes information in the class schedule for students concerning the Family Educational Rights and Privacy Act of 1974, as amended.
 This act was designed to protect the privacy of educational records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 This is not a means for challenging the fairness of a grade.
-A student wishing to challenge the fairness of a grade should read the section on Appeal of Grade in the Appeals Procedures section of this course catalog.
+A student wishing to challenge the fairness of a grade should read the section on Grade Appeals and the Appeals Procedures section of this course catalog.